False Positive on an Ovulation Test: 6 Reasons They Happen

 Once released, an egg survives for roughly 12-24 hours.
 That’s why knowing when you’re ovulating is crucial when you’re trying to get pregnant.

-That way you can time sex on the days you’re most fertile, so you have the best chance of conception.
+That way, you can time sex on the days you’re most fertile, so you have the best chance of conception.

-How Do OPKs Work?
+How OPKs work

-Most ovulation predictor kits come with two lines: a control line and a test line.
+Most ovulation predictor kits typically come with two lines: a control line and a test line.
 The control just shows the test is working.
 The test line is what gives your result.

 Along with LH, some ovulation tests measure estrogen as well.
 This is because estrogen rises about three days before you ovulate.

 That’s because sperm can survive for up to 4-5 days.
-So the more sperm in your body when an egg drops, the better your chances of conceiving.
+So, the more sperm in your body when an egg drops, the better your chances of conceiving.

 Learn more: Positive Ovulation Test: How Long Am I Fertile After a Positive Ovulation Test?